usnistgov/O-RAN-Testbed-Automation/Next_Generation_Node_B/README.md

 - **Rebuild**: Use `./rebuild_code.sh` to rebuild and reinstall the gNodeB software after source changes.
 The script reuses the existing build directory, so unchanged files are not rebuilt.
 - **Generate Configurations**: Use `./generate_configurations.sh` to create configuration files.
   - The script automatically retrieves the 5G Core Network's AMF address and the SCTP address from the Near-Real-Time RAN Intelligent Controller's E2 Terminator.
 If either are not found locally, the script will prompt the user to enter the address manually.
+  - An optional list of UE numbers can be provided to generate the ZeroMQ broker configuration for multi-UE emulation (see [here](/Next_Generation_Node_B/README.md#simulating-multiple-ues-with-zmq-broker) for more information).
   - Configuration files can be accessed and modified in the `configs` directory.
 - **Start the gNodeB**: Use `./run.sh` to start the gNodeB, or `./run_background.sh` to run it as a background process where the output is redirected to `logs/gnb_stdout.txt`.
 - **Stop the gNodeB**: Terminate the gNodeB with `./stop.sh`.